hmslima/JS-Dictionar/README.md

 The lines `<!--------------------------------- ----------------------------------->` are there to help you to find the limits of the list.

-Yeah, the existent list is very big, the English-Sambahsa dictionary has more than 19,000 entries.
+Yeah, the existing list is very big, the English-Sambahsa dictionary has more than 19,000 entries.
 That's why I suggest you to use a good text editor for making this replacement, I use [Geany](https://www.geany.org/), but other text editors are good too.
 By the way, be careful to not replace any part of the code.
 Let's see an example where you replace the Sambahsa-English dictionary for an English-Esperanto one.
 The result should be this:

     <div id="listOfWords">
     <!--------------------------------- ----------------------------------->